seznam/slo-exporter/docs/defining_new_slo.md

 In case you have no idea where to start we advise recommend using historical data to determine the current best effort SLO and iterate on that to make it better.

+Regardless of how you determine the initial SLO, it is crucial that its breach is actionable - in other words, if burning-out whole error budget results in no corrective actions, the SLO should be changed (lowered) as it obviously was set too high initially.

 ## Choosing a time window
 SLO should be measured over some longer time period.
 Most common would be a month meaning "We want to have a 98% availability over the last month".
 This purely depends on the service nature and possibly on the users and what they expect.